palpen/ProgrammingNotes/linux.md

 Notes from the book "The Linux Programming Interface" by Michael Kerrisk.

-See the docker_fun repository for Dockerfile that builds a simple Ubuntu image with basic tools
+See the docker_fun repository for a Dockerfile that builds a simple Ubuntu image with basic tools

 ## 1. History
 What is Linux?